keepthrifty/keepthrifty.github.io/_posts/2018/2018-02-15-financial-freedom-educators-100k.md

 ![]({{site.url}}/assets/img/posts/2018-02-15-financial-freedom-educators/idea.jpg)
 {: class="image--left" }

 In 2010, I stumbled upon the blog [Get Rich Slowly](http://www.getrichslowly.org/){: target="_blank"}, by JD Roth.
-I was inspired by his words and his experience..
+I was inspired by his words and his experience.
 I started sharing his ideas with Chris and started to learn about a new term I had never heard of, __frugal__.
 I further researched the Dave Ramsey method and started to put in place plans to snowball our student loans and car loans to at least get us out of those monthly payments.

 Chris was skeptical of cutting back expenses, but he eventually agreed to try in order to pay off our debt.
 Here are some ways we became more frugal: